 Your plan should include your projected results and your personal goals, for example, your business might make a profit of $50,000 but if you have a family to support and you live in a large city then this is not enough money to live on by any means.

 Your business plan will be important in identifying parts of your business model that might need tweaking at different stages.

 If you can master the art of sales and marketing you’re on the path to a successful business.
 There are many companies offering less than the best services and products that do very well because they have a good grasp of sales and marketing.

 If you do your research, fully understand the buying habits of your potential customers, and keep an eagle eye on your competitors, it will help you succeed.
 You can also connect with other businesses similar to the one you want to develop, and discover what their clients say about them on social media.

 4. You Need to Start Small, Get Others On Board

-It’s a great idea to self-fund your startup, then when you have a story of growth and a good record you should apply for funds from your bank or other lender.
-It’s fine to do everything yourself at the beginning but there will come a time when you need to get others on board – people like an accountant, a lawyer, insurance agent, and a web page designer and other relevant professionals.
+It’s a great idea to self-fund your startup, then when you have a story of growth and a good record you should apply for funds from your bank or other lenders.
+It’s fine to do everything yourself at the beginning but there will come a time when you need to get others on board – people like an accountant, a lawyer, an insurance agent, a web page designer and other relevant professionals.